MavGitt/AuthZ/README.md

-# AuthZ
+# HEIMDALL
-AuthZ is a central server which can be used to authenticate any other service
+HEIMDALL is a central server that acts as an Authentication provider which can be used to authenticate any other service